 Welcome to this website detailing the work of John Freedman, an American writer, translator, critic and scholar of Russian theater who has lived and worked in Moscow since 1988.
-Here you can find information about Freedman's books, plays, translations, articles and other writings; links to reviews he has written as theater critic for The Moscow Times since 1992; links to websites publishing information by or about him; information about international theater and drama projects in which he is, and has been, involved; as well as links to the work of many others who are translating and writing about Russian drama and theater.
-His now-defunct TheatrePlus blog has been archived (2009, 2010 so far) on the NITEnews site.
+Here you can find information about Freedman's books, plays, translations, articles and other writings; information about international theater and drama projects in which he is, and has been, involved; as well as links to the work of many others who are translating and writing about Russian drama and theater.
+His now-defunct TheatrePlus blog continues to be archived on the website of The Moscow Times, and is partially available (2009, 2010 so far) on the NITEnews site.
 In another space he maintains a blog about Russian culture as it is revealed in landmarks, architecture and street art.
-You can also find him at Twitter.
+You can also find him on Facebook and Twitter.

 Drillalians, an opera libretto by Boris Yukhananov, published in a dual-language book along with DVDs and CDs of the entire, five-day opera series.
 Stanislavsky Electrotheatre Foundation, 2016.

 Real and Phantom Pains: An Anthology of New Russian Drama, compiled and edited by John Freedman.
 New Academia Publishers, 2014.
 Supported by a generous grant from the Prokhorov Foundation.
 Now available at amazon.com.

 Provoking Theater: Kama Ginkas Directs, co-authored with Ginkas.
 Smith and Kraus.
 2003.
 Go here to order.
 Published in Romanian as Teatrul Provocator: Kama Ginkas regizeaza, Editura Unitext, 2008.
 Translated by Andrei Luca Popescu and Marian Popescu.

 Moscow Performances II: The 1996-1997 Season.
 Harwood Academic Publishers, 1998.
 (Now distributed by Routledge.)
 Go here to order.